 By the time Washington became the 42nd state in the union in 1889, farmers were growing a diverse number of crops on the state's western side, including oats, spinach, hops, flax, sugar beets, cabbage, flower bulbs, potatoes, lettuce, celery and berries.
 New settlers from Europe liked the area because of its rich timber resources, coal, metal ores, fisheries, and the prospect of highly productive farmland.
 The region developed a population of small mixed farms, cultivating a wide range of different crops.
 Near Auburn, in southern King County and northern Pierce County, hops became a dominant crop until hop lice wiped out much of the crop and many farmers switched to dairy cows.

 Many Norwegian and Dutch immigrants settled in the northwest corner of Washington, as the wetlands and forests of Whatcom and Skagit counties reminded them of their home countries.
 They introduced Holstein cows, making Northwest Washington the state's largest milk-producing area at the time.
 Dairy farmers created creameries and sent fresh milk to customers by steamship.
 Fruit and vegetable processors also formed, and Seattle's first commercial winery opened in the Pioneer Square neighborhood.
 Olympia Brewing Company began brewing beer in Tumwater.
-Japanese American farmers leased land in the Auburn area and supplied crops to Seattle's Pike Place Market.

 Congress passed the Dawes Severalty Act in 1887, authorizing the government to survey Indian reservation land and divide it into allotments for individual ownership.
 Prior to this, reservation land was held in common by all tribal members.
 These new allotments allowed individual Indian families to claim farmland within the reservation for themselves.
 It also gave them the opportunity to sell or lease their lands out to be farmed by others.
 Some non-Indian settlers bought lands on reservations, including in the Yakima and Colville areas.